 A loose electrical box is a common problem.
 Despite it being such a prevalent issue, most people don’t do anything about it.
-They live with the annoyance that comes with a shifting box and don’t usually realize how dangerous it is.
+They live with the annoyance that comes with a shifting box and doesn’t usually realize how dangerous it is.
 However, the reality is that loose outlets are fire hazards.
 As they disrupt the flow of electricity, arcing occurs.
 To keep your home safe, find out why it’s important to have an electrician in FL fix loose outlet boxes and what causes the issue.

 What are the Signs of a Loose Outlet?

 Before you learn about the dangers of a loose outlet box, you should learn how to identify the problem.
 All of the following are signs of a loose electrical outlet box: